-What can be worse than watching your favorite rubber plant dying slowly?
+What can be worse than watching your favorite rubber plant die slowly?
 No worries.

 You don’t need to encounter any such situation.
-In this article, you’ll get to know how you can save a dying rubber plant.
+In this article, you’ll learn how you can save a dying rubber plant.

 Let’s scroll down to know how you can save a dying rubber plant.